andreamazz/SlideOutNavigation/README.md

 AMOptionsUseBorderedButton      // @(BOOL), Sets the Menu button to have a bordered style.
 Defaults to NO AMOptionsButtonIcon             // UIImage, Icon displayed in the Menu button.
 Defaults to the embedded 'iconSlide.png' AMOptionsTableBackground;       // UIImage, Background image displayed and tiled as the TableView's background.
 Defaults to nil (solid color)
+AMOptionsTableOffestY;          // @(float), Y offset for the menu table.
+Defaults to 20.0f in iOS7, 0.0f in previous versions.
 AMOptionsUseDefaultTitles;      // @(BOOL), When enabled the content view's title is set as the manu item's text.
 Defaults to YES
 AMOptionsSlideValue;            // @(float), The width of the menu.
 The content's view snaps to this value.
 Defaults to 270 AMOptionsBackground;            // UIColor, Menu's background color.
 Defaults to the one in the main screenshot of this page